 - Garlic – use fresh or jarred chopped cloves

-- Peanut or olive oil – peanut would be more authentic.
+- Peanut or vegetable oil – peanut would be more authentic.
 Light olive oil also works well

 - Onion – choose a yellow or white onion, or use the white parts of scallions.

 - Yellow bell pepper – any color is fine